-The REAN programme (Return and Emigration Assistance from the Netherlands) supports migrants with voluntary return to the country of origin or migration to a third country where permanent residence is guaranteed (resettlement) and is financially supported by the Dutch Government.
+The REAN programme (Return and Emigration Assistance from the Netherlands) supports migrants with voluntary return to the country of origin or migration to a third country where permanent residence is guaranteed (resettlement).
+This programme is financially supported by the Dutch Government.

 - does not have the financial means to pay for the departure and intends to leave the Netherlands permanently.